 Image Credit: OSHA - Accident Investigation Report

-The process safety management system is designed to minimize the risk that dangerous incidents will occur.
+The PSM system is designed to minimize the risk that dangerous incidents will occur.
 If there is a safety event, however, it must be fully investigated to help determine the root cause.
 This will minimize the risk of it happening again, and will also allow the facility to take the necessary steps to improve the responses that took place.

 When an investigation is completed, a full report should be prepared and kept for review in the future.
 The report must include the following items at a minimum: